New Mexico Court Records

 Contract disputes happen when a contracting party disagrees with the contract terms, either the definitions or a failure to fulfill the terms.
 Common contract disputes in New Mexico include:

-• Contract breach: a breach of contract occurs when a party fails to fulfill the contract terms as laid out in the contract terms.
+- Contract breach: a breach of contract occurs when a party fails to fulfill the contract terms as laid out in the contract terms.

-• Employment Contract Disputes: This is a type of dispute that arises between an employer and an employee about the terms of employment
+- Employment Contract Disputes: This is a type of dispute that arises between an employer and an employee about the terms of employment

-• NDA and Non-compete disputes: Some businesses require contractors, employees, or contract parties to sign non-disclosure and non-compete agreements.
+- NDA and Non-compete disputes: Some businesses require contractors, employees, or contract parties to sign non-disclosure and non-compete agreements.
 Disputes may arise about a violation or the enforceability of such agreements.

-• Consumer contract disputes: this contract dispute may occur when a merchant or manufacturer sells faulty goods, fails to honor product warranty or otherwise breaches the consumer’s trust.
+- Consumer contract disputes: this contract dispute may occur when a merchant or manufacturer sells faulty goods, fails to honor product warranty or otherwise breaches the consumer’s trust.

-• Commercial lease disputes: commercial lease disputes happen between business owners and building owners.
+- Commercial lease disputes: commercial lease disputes happen between business owners and building owners.
 If a building owner makes an unlawful detainer or if a business owner fails to fulfill leasing terms, disputes may occur.

 What is the New Mexico Contract Law?

 New Mexico’s contract law defines contracts and lays out the requirements for an enforceable contract.
-According to state laws, contracts that violate the law’s requirements will not be enforceable in the state.
+According to state laws, contracts that violate the law’s requirements are generally not enforceable in the state.
 For example, written agreements must include the parties’ signature; contracts that do not include any party’s signature may not be enforceable.
 Additionally, state laws require that some agreements be made in writing to prevent fraud or fraudulent enforcement.
 Where the law requires memorialization in writing, contracts that violate this law are not enforceable.

 What is a Breach of Contract in New Mexico?